starliteSeeker/advent_of_code/README.md

-# Advent of Code 2023
+# Advent of Code

-Code I wrote for Advent of Code 2023.
+Code I wrote for Advent of Code.

 Awful quality code and no guarentee that it'll work on other's puzzle inputs :)